W e l c o m e

 Despite the religious nature of Waldorf education, efforts are increasing — in the United States and elsewhere — to secure taxpayer support for Waldorf schools.

 My name is Roger Rawlings.
-I attended a Waldorf school from second grade through high school.
+I attended a Waldorf school from second grade through twelfth.
 My mother was secretary to the headmaster at that school.
 Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret agenda.
 More to the point, in recent years I have conducted an extensive study of Anthroposophy and Waldorf education.
 This website is the result.

 There is nothing for sale at this site; there are no advertisements; I do not solicit anyone's financial support.
 I am not looking for money or applause.
 My purpose is simple: It is to tell you the truth about Waldorf schools.